Mr. Trot: Special episode: Un-aired "All Hearts" Special

 The special episode was aired on January 10, 2023 on a Tuesday.

 In this episode, those contestants who although manage to achieve "All Hearts" from the 15 judges but their parts were not aired on the regular broadcast will be all featured in this episode.

-Episodes 3 - 5: Team Mission
+Episodes 3 – 5: Team Mission

-The judging criteria for Season 2 team mission (mentioned at the start of Season 2 Episode 3 team mission) is as followed:
+The judging criteria for Season 2 team mission (mentioned at the start of Season 2 Episode 3 team mission) were as follows: